quixio/quix-streams/docs/connectors/sources/s3-file-source.md

 `FileSource`:

-- `directory`: a directory to recursively read through (exclude bucket name).
+- `directory`: a directory to recursively read through (exclude bucket name or starting "/").
     **Note**: If using alongside `FileSink`, provide the path to the topic name folder (ex: `"path/to/topic_a/"`).
 - `origin`: An `S3Origin` instance.